kluctl/kluctl/docs/kluctl/templating/variable-sources.md

 the string as YAML and use the resulting YAML value (which can be a simple int/float/bool or a complex list/dict) as the result and store it in `targetPath`.
 When `render: true` is specified as well, the YAML string is rendered before parsing happens.

-##### targetPath (required)
-Specifies a [JSON path](https://goessner.net/articles/JsonPath/) to be used as the target path in the new templating context.

-Only simple pathes are supported that do not contain wildcards or lists.

 ### http
 The http variables source allows to load variables from an arbitrary HTTP resource by performing a GET (or any other